rlaneve/dokku-link/README.md

 -link pgsql:db
 ````

-More information on docker volumes can be found here: http://docs.docker.io/en/latest/use/working_with_links_names/
+More information on docker links can be found here: http://docs.docker.io/en/latest/use/working_with_links_names/

 License
 -------